-Comparable mmodation PBT Accommodation PBT Administration Guidelines Comparable mmodation ELA/Literacy Selected Response Options • Speech-to- Text • Human Scribe • Human Signer • Assistive Technology Device (SR/PNP Reference BX) Mathematics Response Options • Speech-to- Text • Human Scribe PBT Accommodation ELA/ Literacy Selected Response Options • Speech-to-Text • Human Scribe • Human Signer • Assistive Technology Device Mathematics Response Options • Speech-to-Text • Human Signer • Assistive • Speech-to-Text • Human Signer • Speech-to-Text • Human Signer • Assistive PBT Administration Guidelines Before Testing: • Identification for SR/PNP: Student's SR/ PNP must have Speech-to-Text, Human Scribe, Human Signer, or External Assistive Technology Device selected. • Test Administrator Training: Test Administrators providing the scribe accommodation must review: • Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses. • Appendix L: Human Signing Guidelines (signers only). • Note: Check your state policy in Appendix C of the Test Coordinator Manual to see if there are additional requirement for the use of the Human Scribe accommodation for ELA/Literacy.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines PBT Accommodation ELA/ Literacy Selected Response Options19 • Speech-to-Text • Human Signer • Assistive Technology Device Mathematics Response Options • Speech-to-Text • Human Scribe • Human Signer • Assistive Technology Device Before Testing: • Identification for SR/PNP: Student's SR/PNP must have Speech-to-Text, Human Scribe, Human Signer, or External Assistive Technology Device selected. • Test Administrator Training: Test Administrators providing the scribe accommodation must review: • Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses. • Appendix L: Human Signing Guidelines (signers only). • Note: Check your state policy in Appendix C of the Test Coordinator Manual to see if there are additional requirement for the use of the Human Scribe accommodation for ELA/Literacy.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
-The student must be 4m Human Signer Assistive Technology Device (SR/PNP Reference BY) Available on: PARCC &amp; DC Science Assessments Technology Device familiar with any assistive technology external device used for test administration.
-After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/ signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
-Only transcribed responses will be scored.
-Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
-Test Administrators are responsible for collecting all paper nonscorable student work created using assistive technology devices.
+The student must be familiar with any assistive technology external device used for test administration.
+After Testing: • Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+Only transcribed responses will be scored. • Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol. • Test Administrators are responsible for collecting all paper nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
+Instructions for protocol.

-This accommodation applies to Evidence Based Selected Response, and Technology Enhanced Constructed Response items (not Prose Constructed Response items) on the English/language arts (ELA/L) assessments.
+19 This accommodation applies to Evidence Based Selected Response, and Technology Enhanced Constructed Response items (not Prose Constructed Response items) on the English/language arts (ELA/L) assessments.